Do Business Credit Cards Affect Credit Scores

 Reporting delinquencies

-Even if a business credit card company doesn’t report your monthly account activity, they may still report on your account if you stop making payments.
-Credit card delinquencies are a serious financial strain that can spill over between business credit cards and your personal credit score.
+A business credit card company doesn’t report your monthly account activity, however, if you stop making payments, the activity may still be reported to the credit bureaus.
+Credit card delinquencies are a serious financial strain that affects your score.

 Policies for business credit card issuers